rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 2. [geo_datat_analysis_connected.ipynb](../../notebooks/geo_data_analysis_connected.ipynb)

 **NOTE**: Visualization of the geographic segmentation is quite elaborate and will be posted as an addendum shortly.
 The above points should make it evident that there are clear geographic patterns.
 Graphs can be used to analyze the geographic segments that have similar purchases.
+Some canonical graph problems of interest are:
+1. Identify the k-cliques within a graph.
+This is interesting because it identifies subgroups of similar taste/habbits.
+2. Identify centrality measures in a graph.
+This is interesting to a manager responsible for a geographic region because it identifies the cities that he/she should be monitoring closely.

 Conventional ML methods can be used to study the segments where the IID assumption is reasonable.

 ### Are we done with analyzing the Olist dataset?